oluwayemisi1/World_Suicide_Rate_Analysis/README.md

 6. Group by Generation ad Suicide_no : Which Generation commited Suicide more?

 # Data Visualization
-After exploring the data, i then visualized it on Jupiter notebook and also on power BI.
+After exploring the data, i then visualized it on Jupiter notebook using python and also on power BI.
-Checkout the full project here[Suicide_Rate(1987-2016)](https://github.com/oluwayemisi1/World_Suicide_Rate/blob/main/suicides%20Rate%20(1).ipynb).
+Checkout the full project here [Suicide_Rate(1987-2016)](https://github.com/oluwayemisi1/World_Suicide_Rate/blob/main/suicides%20Rate%20(1).ipynb).

 # Findings and Recommendations